A new study suggests that by 3 billion years ago, most of the Red Planet’s water was locked away in minerals, and it has stayed there ever since.

 “More than half of Mars’s initial water was sequestered in the crust by 3 billion years ago,” Scheller said at the 52nd Lunar and Planetary Science Conference.

-Testing Scenarios with Perseverance
+Testing with Perseverance

 While the study highlights the importance of surface chemistry in understanding ancient Martian history, just how much water got trapped in crustal rocks is hard to pin down because there’s still a lot we don’t know about the planet’s history.